MaximeMace/PingPong/README.md

 > *If you found this project nice or if you have suggestions, please start a **Contribution** !*

+### ✍️ Author

+I am [Maxime Macé](https://github.com/MaximeMace), French computer engineer.
+I designed this game to practice on the PhaserJS library in a fun and playful way.

 ## 📖 Find me on